-Neglecting your engine timing belt; could destroy your engine from the inside out.
+Neglecting your engine timing belt could, destroy your engine from the inside out.

-Consequently, This isn’t a part that will give a warning in the form of a wear indicator; check engine light or alarming noise before it fails.
-Finally, If your timing belt does fail; the only sound you’ll hear is your engine instantly shutting down.
+Consequently, this isn’t a part that will give a warning in the form of a; wear indicator, check engine light or alarming noise, before it fails.
+Finally, if your timing belt does fail the only sound you’ll hear is, your engine instantly shutting down.

 The inside of your engine has countless moving parts that spin; slide or reciprocate at thousands of revolutions per minute.
 All of these parts operate within an extremely close proximity to one another.

-So, Neglecting The Engine Timing Belt Has The Potential; Of Destroying Your Vehicle’s Engine.
+So, Neglecting The Engine Timing Belt Has The Potential Of, Destroying Your Vehicle’s Engine.

-If a timing belt is not changed on time; it could wind up snapping and destroying your engine.
-Of course, preventing such nightmares from happening is simple; just stick to your vehicle’s maintenance schedule.
+If a timing belt is not changed on time, it could wind up snapping and destroying your engine.
+Of course, preventing such nightmares from happening is simple, just stick to your vehicle’s maintenance schedule.

-Note; That Your Particular Vehicle May Not Have A Timing Belt At All
+Note, That Your Particular Vehicle, May Not Have A Timing Belt At All

-So, Do all cars have a timing belt?
+So, do all cars have a timing belt?

-The answer is no; many modern cars have a timing chain instead.
+The answer is no, many modern cars have a timing chain instead.

-A timing chain is a maintenance free unit; and rarely need replacement.
-So, How do you know if a engine has a timing chain or belt?
+A timing chain is a maintenance free unit and rarely need replacement.
+So, how do you know if a engine has a timing chain or belt?
 First, you can check your maintenance schedule or call your dealer.

-And, sometimes you might need a special puller to take the pulley out.
-Another difficult task is to set the timing properly; and adjust the belt tension when the new belt is installed.
-For this you might need the factory service manual.
+And, sometimes you might need a special puller to take the pulley off.
+Another difficult task is to set the timing properly and adjust the belt tension.
+For this you might need, the factory service manual.

-Please Share DannysEnginePortal News
+Please Share Danny’s Engineportal.com News